Optimal design of lottery with cumulative prospect theory: Analysis and algorithms

-In this subsection, we provide the optimal solution of \cref{cstr:4thlosssubprob}.
-Note that \cref{cstr:4thlosssubprob} is a nonconvex optimization problem.
-However, it has a global optimum because the objective function is continuous and the feasible region is a compact subset of $\setR[\numminus]$.
-The following theorem provides the optimum of \cref{cstr:4thlosssubprob}. \begin{theo} There exists an index $\lminus\in\setIntvl[\numminus]$ such that
+In this subsection, we provide the optimal solution to the problem \cref{cstr:4thlosssubprob}.
+Note that the problem \cref{cstr:4thlosssubprob} is a nonconvex optimization problem.
+However, it has a global optimum because the objective function is continuous, and the feasible region is a compact subset of $\setR[\numminus]$.
+Moreover, by utilizing the structure of the feasible region and the concavity of the objective function, we can construct the optimal solution of the problem \cref{cstr:4thlosssubprob} as follows. \begin{theorem} There exists an index $\lminus\in\setIntvl[\numminus]$ such that